learn-anything/learn-anything/readme.md

 EDGEDB_SECRET_KEY=edbt_ey
 ```

-`EDGEDB_SECRET_KEY` can be gotten by running `pnpm db:ui` which will open the EdgeDB UI.
+`EDGEDB_SECRET_KEY` can be gotten by running `bun db:ui` which will open the EdgeDB UI.

 In terminal after running above command you will see url like `http://localhost:10700/ui?authToken=edbt_ey`. `EDGEDB_SECRET_KEY` is the authToken content.

 Then run:

 ```
-pnpm grafbase
+bun grafbase
 ```

 Will start Grafbase locally and give you GraphQL access.